IBatatinha/React/README.md

 # ReactTypescript
-> Template Basic startded for tor one projects
+> Template Basic start for your first projects
-> for startded need give command to cmd "npm i" or "yarn install
+> for start need give command in cmd "npm i" or "yarn install